LewisGaul/LewisGaul.github.io/_posts/rough/2020-09-07-cli-parsing-quest.md

 ---

-I've started a new project.
-As I think about directions this could go in I'm starting to think this could end up being a huge undertaking.
+I made a start to a new project.
+It could end up being a huge undertaking to take it as far as I'd like to, but the hope is that it could actually be useful to people!

-I'm aiming to simplify and enhance the solution to a problem that is regularly tackled by software engineers - defining CLIs (command-line interfaces).
+The aim is to simplify and enhance the solution to a problem that is regularly tackled by software engineers - defining CLIs (command-line interfaces).
 This could include anything from a regular command-line application to bots or interactive shells, although the focus (at least initially) is on the former.

 I have actually spent some time in this area a couple of times before - a bit on the concept of an interactive CLI back in 2018, and the [minegauler bot](https://github.com/LewisGaul/minegauler/blob/v4.0.5/server/bot/msgparse.py) in 2020.
 I've also been involved in implementing a CLI application at work (using Python's `argparse`).

-I feel like I've come up with a solid concept for a way to generically tackle the problem this time.
+I feel happy with the approach to generically tackle the problem this time.
 However, when opting for a generic approach there can end up being a huge number of considerations and choices to make!
 One reason for writing this post is to help give me some focus on how to approach the project - the preference should be for an iterative approach, rather than having nothing to show until after months of development.

 ## Project Fundamentals